 Public Relations

 The Bachelor of Arts in Mass Communication major with a concentration in Public Relations is a 120 semester credit hour academic program.
 Students will complete Loyola Core requirements, Mass Communication major core requirements, Public Relations sequence requirements, and electives.
-On-campus students are required to pursue an academic minor, which will draw from general electives; online students are not required to complete a minor.
+Students in this program are required to pursue an academic minor, which will draw from general electives.
 Completion of this academic program requires a 2.0 GPA in the major curriculum and a 2.0 GPA in the Loyola cumulative curriculum.

 - Overview of requirements: 120 credit hours (crs) required for completion